tidyverse/stringr/revdep/problems.md

     Namespaces in Imports field not imported from:
       ‘DBI’ ‘Demerelate’ ‘misc3d’ ‘plotly’ ‘quadprog’ ‘rgl’
       All declared Imports should be used.
     ```

-# data.tree

-Version: 0.7.3

-## In both

-*   checking tests ...
-    ```
-     ERROR
-    Running the tests in ‘tests/testthat.R’ failed.
-    Last 13 lines of output:
-      10      ¦--Go agile                  250000
-      11      °--Switch to R                50000
-        levelName  b             1
-      1 Root      NA
-      2  °--a      2
-      3      °--c NA 1, 2, 3, 4, 5
-        levelName a
-      1     Root
-      2      °--a 2
-      ══ testthat results  ═══════════════════════════════════════════════════════════
-      OK: 352 SKIPPED: 2 FAILED: 1
-      1. Error: partykid (@test-treeConversionParty.R#37)

-      Error: testthat unit tests failed
-      Execution halted
-    ```

-*   checking re-building of vignette outputs ...
-WARNING
-    ```
-    Error in re-building vignettes:
-      ...
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      The vignette engine knitr::rmarkdown is not available, because the rmarkdown package is not installed.
-Please install it.
-    Warning: package 'yaml' was built under R version 3.4.3 Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      The vignette engine knitr::rmarkdown is not available, because the rmarkdown package is not installed.
-Please install it.
-    Quitting from lines 512-515 (data.tree.Rmd)
-    Error: processing vignette 'data.tree.Rmd' failed with diagnostics: there is no package called 'webshot'
-    Execution halted
-    ```

 # datacheck